 The highest rates of stillbirth are at the earliest and latest gestational ages, with the lowest incidence between 29 and 33 weeks gestation and remaining low at 37 weeks, with a slow increase up to 42 weeks.
 The early fetal mortality rate is related to congenital anomalies, infections, growth restrictions, and underlying maternal conditions.
 In pregnancies >40 weeks gestation, the fetal mortality rate is generally related to problems surrounding the time of delivery; that is, placenta previa and abruption, cord prolapse and complications related to the labor and delivery (L&D) process.2,3

 The mortality rates vary considerably with race and ethnicity.
 The cause for this disparity remains largely unexplained.
 In the United States, non-Hispanic black women have the highest rate: 10.53 per 1000 live births.2,4 The Stillbirth Collaborative Research Network conducted a multicenter, population-based, case control study of stillbirths and live births involving 59 tertiary-care and community hospitals.
-The study suggested that much of the excess rate of stillbirth among non-Hispanic black women resulted from obstetric complications, infections, or both, with stillbirth occurring intrapartum at <24 weeks gestation.4 Others have attributed this difference to a higher risk of preterm delivery, and in part to differences in maternal preconception health, infection, income, education, and access to quality healthcare.
-However, the higher rates ...
+The study suggested that much of the excess rate of stillbirth among non-Hispanic black women resulted from obstetric complications, infections, or both, with stillbirth occurring intrapartum at <24 weeks gestation.4 Others have attributed this difference to a higher risk of preterm delivery, and in part to differences in maternal preconception health, infection, income, education, and ...